zayn-m/getickets/README.md

 - Users can list a ticket for an event (concert, sports, movie) for sale
 - Other users can purchase this ticket
 - Any user can list tickets for sale and purchase tickets
 - When a user attempts to purchase a ticket, the ticket is 'locked' for 5 minutes.
-The user has 15 minutes to enter their payment info
+The user has 5 minutes to enter their payment info
 - While locked, no other user can purchase the ticket.
-After 15 minutes, the ticket should 'unlock'
+After 5 minutes, if in process ticket is not purchased then it should will 'unlock'
 - Ticket prices can be edited if they are not locked

 ## Running locally